 Published on 06 April 2021

-The agro-ecological transition and the improvement of the sustainability of the systems require a reinforcement of the food autonomy in the farms.
+The agroecological transition and the improvement of the sustainability of systems require a reinforcement of food autonomy in farms.
 More autonomy means lower production costs, and farms that are less sensitive to economic and climatic hazards.
 "The Autelo project has brought together different partners in two dairy sheep basins, the Roquefort area and the Atlantic Pyrenees, around the issue of food autonomy on farms and the strategies to be found to achieve it", explains Vincent Thénard, INRAE engineer.

 In these areas of cheese production with a strong identity, food autonomy is also an asset in terms of image and a lighter ecological footprint, which makes it possible to better meet consumers' expectations.
 While everyone agrees on the importance of gaining autonomy, this must be done in accordance with the farmers' ability to transform their system, but also by considering local realities: "This is what we have tried to understand by using the concept of sociotechnical system", says Vincent Thénard.
 Because even for an identical production, that of sheep's milk, the conception of food autonomy and the means to improve it are different, depending on the territory.

 To gain autonomy, a strong and common axis emerges: develop and valorize the forage resources of the farm.
 In order to better understand the socio-technical organization of these production basins, the interactions and therefore to propose appropriate measures, several workshop activities were proposed to the farmers and the technicians who accompany them.
 In particular, a serious game with LEGO®, as a support for co-design.
 "We use the famous colored bricks to build an autonomous system, first on our own, then in groups", "strands of wool represent the different interactions", says Vincent Thénard.